Fire Insurance Coverage 101: Know What Your Fire Insurance Covers

 There’s also business interruption insurance, which will help replace lost business income.
 If a fire prevents your business from operating, business interruption insurance can help you keep up with payroll costs and debt obligations until you get up and running again.

 If your business does not own its premises, the process can be a bit more complicated, and you will have to coordinate with the landlord to get structural repairs moving.

 What Happens If There Is a Fire on Your Farm?

 When it comes to your farm and fire, you may be looking at a claim that combines both business equipment and personal property.
 A farming business is a deeply personal one, and for many small farmers, your business is closely intertwined with your family home.

 Your fire insurance coverage should differ slightly from most residential and business policies.
 There are policies that allow you to combine coverage for both your family home and business equipment, such as policies that include livestock insurance.

 Dealing with an Insurance Adjuster

 You may need help dealing with your insurance adjuster to make sure your family or business receives adequate compensation.
-Insurance companies hire claims adjusters to assess the damage to your home, lost personal contents, and review your additional living expenses claims.
+Insurance companies hire claims adjusters to assess the damage to your home and lost personal contents.
+They will also review your additional living expenses claims.